 The flavor is very mild and almost non-existent.
 When they are combined with liquid they start to form a gel like consistency, so if you were to eat them plain the gelling process will start in your mouth.
 Although, I don’t often eat them plain, they’re better mixed in things like smoothies or oatmeal.

-What are the benefits of eating chia?
+What are the health benefits of eating chia?

 They’re a good source of: